-If windows Get an error on volume shadow copy service or if this service not started then you may face this system restore failed error.
-So that you must check this service is running. if this service is not started you can manually start by following below steps.
+If windows Get an error on the volume shadow copy service or if this service not started then you may face this system restore failed error.
+So that you must check this service is running. if this service is not started you can manually start by following the below steps.

 - Press Windows + R, type services.msc and ok

 - scroll down and look for Volume Shadow Copy service.

 - Right-click on the Volume Shadow Copy service and select restart.

 - Also, check and make sure Volume Shadow Copy service startup type is set automatic